 Section 3.
 Balloting.— Ballots shall be received from the voting members by the Secretary.
 The President shall appoint two voting members who are not nominees to assist the Secretary in tabulating the ballots and verifying the elections.
 The nominee receiving the largest vote for each office shall be declared elected.
 In the event of a tie, a second ballot will be cast within 60 days.
 In the event a tie prevails through a second ballot, the selection shall be made by a majority vote of the Executive Committee.

 Section 4.
-Tenure of Office.— The Vice-President, Secretary and Treasurer shall be elected on even years (biennially) for approximately two-year terms of office.
-The President-elect shall be elected in odd years for a term of approximately one year.
-Following the one year term, the President-elect shall hold the office of President for a term of approximately two years.
+Tenure of Office.— The Secretary and Treasurer shall be elected on alternate years for approximately two-year terms of office.
+The President-elect shall be elected annually for a term of approximately one year.
+Following the one year term, the President-elect shall hold the office of President for approximately one year and then succeed into the office of Immediate Past President for approximately one year.
 Official terms for all offices shall commence with the close of the annual meeting in the year in which they are elected and they shall perform their duties until their successors are installed.
 No one may hold an elected position for more than two consecutive terms.

 Section 5.
-Vacancies.— Vacancy of the office of President shall be filled by the Vice-President for the unexpired term or until the next regular election.
+Vacancies.— Vacancy of the office of President shall be filled by the President-Elect for the unexpired term or until the next regular election.
 Vacancies in all other offices shall be filled from the voting membership by majority vote of the Executive Committee for the unexpired term of the office or until the next regular election.

 ARTICLE VI.
 MEETINGS